Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 Common Causes of Puppy Diarrhea

 Puppy diarrhea can be triggered by various factors, often linked to their instinctual emerging curiosity and still immature, developing immune systems.
 Like many young mammals, puppies explore the world by tasting and chewing on interesting or new objects they find in their busy explorations.
-This behavior can lead them to ingest non-food items like grass, sticks, or even feces of various animals including their own, which may result in gastrointestinal upset and diarrhea.
-Additionally, parasites such as worms or infections from bacteria or viruses can be culprits of diarrhea in puppies.
+This behavior can lead them to ingest non-food items like grass, sticks, or even poop of various animals including their own, which may result in upset tummies and diarrhea.
+Additionally, parasites such as worms or infections from bacteria or viruses can be culprits of diarrhea in puppies, or they can be the result of a system off balance.
 Stress, sudden or gradual dietary or water changes can also disrupt their digestive health.
 Growing puppies can find themselves off balance due to many varying factors, and they will be especially sensitive during and in the weeks after weaning.
+Many times, diarrhea can be helped by mitigating triggers, and gentle support to help their systems get back on track.

 Post Weaning Diarrhea